-Price: $149.99 $119.99 at Best Buy
+Price: $149.99 $124.99 at Best Buy

 Used for: Identifying guests and monitoring deliveries

-Compatible With: Amazon Alexa, Google Assistant
+Compatible with: Amazon Alexa, Google Assistant

 The Arlo Video Doorbell is an essential part of starting your smart home off on the right foot.
 Knowing who is at your door without having to be anywhere near it is safer and more sophisticated than having to look through a peephole, right?